bazelbuild/intellij/CONTRIBUTING.md

 possibly guide you.

 ### Code reviews and other contributions.

 **All submissions, including submissions by project members, require review.**
 Please follow the instructions in [the contributors documentation](http://bazel.io/contributing.html).

+### Set up IntelliJ to work on the plugin.

+Setting up IntelliJ to work on the plugin can be tricky.
+Please read [this guide](DEV_IDE_SETUP.md) for instructions.

 ### The small print

 Contributions made by corporations are covered by a different agreement than the one above, the
 [Software Grant and Corporate Contributor License Agreement](https://cla.developers.google.com/about/google-corporate).